David Carew

-David Omashola Carew is a Sierra Leonean economist and politician.
+David Omashola Carew (born January 1955 in Freetown) is a Sierra Leonean economist and politician.
 He is Sierra Leone's Minister of Trade and Industry.
 He had also served as Minister of Finance of Sierra Leone from September 2007 to February 2009.

 Education and career

 Carew is married to a Creole and has two children.

 Cabinet positions

 Carew was appointed as Minister of Finance of Sierra Leone under President Ernest Bai Koroma.
 It was announced on 28 February 2009 that he was being moved to the position of Minister of Trade and Industry.

 David Carew has held the office of Minister of Trade and Industry in Sierra Leone since late April 2009.